 – Ensure your windscreen wipers work.
 Naturally, windscreen wipers are a godsend when the heavens start to open – so, make sure they are in proper working order.
 Faulty or broken windscreen wipers are useless in the rain, so having them work is paramount.

-– Make sure all the lights of your vehicle work correctly.
+– Make sure all the lights of your vehicle working correctly.
 Having properly working lights will mean other drivers can see you, that you can see the road and the markings and may help you identify particular areas to avoid on the road.

 Instinctively, you should be driving slower when rain is present just because of the obvious physics at play.
-Here are a few reasons why watching your speed helps your drive safely in the wet:
+Here are a few reasons why watching your speed helps you drive safely in the wet:

 – Even slight rain can cause a drastic change in the behaviour of the road surface.
 Light rain will integrate with the dirt and oil on the road, causing a slippery film to form because the water is not substantial enough to wash it away.

 – Hydroplaning, being the act of the water causing the car to lose contact with the road, makes it very difficult to control your vehicle.
 Preventing this from happening is done by taking care and reducing speed, especially in areas of puddling.

 These general precautions should offer some insight into how to improve your awareness of the dangers of driving in the rain and help you drive safely: